yasirsharif/Practice-Exams-Platform/eng-comp-y3.md

-## Passage 1:

-"Lily loved visiting her grandma's garden.
-It was full of colorful flowers and buzzing bees.
-One sunny afternoon, Lily saw a tiny caterpillar munching on a leaf.
-She watched it wiggle and eat.
-'I wonder where you're going,' Lily whispered."

 ### Question 1: What did Lily see in the garden?

 !
 "Lily loved visiting her grandma's garden.
 It was full of colorful flowers and buzzing bees.
 One sunny afternoon, Lily saw a tiny caterpillar munching on a leaf.
 She watched it wiggle and eat.
 'I wonder where you're going,' Lily whispered."